james-priest/tm-react-fundamentals/docs/react-fundamentals.md

 In my research I found that most people seem to be using a combination of ESLint, Airbnb, and Prettier to achieve this.
 Here's what each does.

-- **ESLint** highlights errors and formats code accoriding to a set of rules
+- **ESLint** highlights errors and formats code according to a set of rules
 - **Airbnb** provides an opinionated set of rules for code quality and style
 - **Prettier** formats code according to it's own simple set of rules